-The "World-leading Innovative Graduate Study Program of Advanced Basic Science Course" (WINGS-ABC) is an integrated master's and doctoral program created in the Graduate School of Arts and Sciences in the 2019 academic year.
-WINGS-ABC aims to assist the research activities of exceptional students who are not only able to communicate a passion for the basic sciences, but are expected to lead the next-generation of basic sciences from a cross-disciplinary perspective grounded in specialization in multiple areas of the basic sciences.
+The World-leading Innovative Graduate Study Program of Advanced Basic Science Course (WINGS-ABC) is an integrated Master's and Doctoral educational program that was established in the

+Graduate School of Arts and Sciences in the 2019 academic year.
+WINGS-ABC aims to support the research activities of outstanding students who are not only able to communicate their passion for basic sciences, but are expected to lead the next generation of basic sciences from an interdisciplinary perspective based on expertise in multiple areas of the basic sciences.

 Basic science research is an incredibly fascinating area that can lead to remarkable innovations over the long term.
-The inclusion of a wide range of scholarship in the program, including mathematics, physics, chemistry, biology, earth science and astronomy, and information science, not only expands the individual scholarly interests of the graduate students in the program, but also provides multiple opportunities for them to contribute to different areas of the basic sciences.
-Moreover, the program takes advantage of Komaba campus' diverse population-from freshman students to researchers-to help imbue graduate students with expert pedagogical skills by having them share their expert knowledge with others.
+By incorporating a wide range of disciplines into the program such as mathematics, physics, chemistry, biology, earth science and astronomy, and information science, we can not only expand the individual academic interests of the graduate students in the program, but also provide multiple opportunities for them to contribute to different areas of the basic sciences.
+Moreover, the program takes advantage of Komaba campus' diverse population-from freshman students to researchers-to help imbue graduate students with expert pedagogical skills by having them share their specialized knowledge with others.